bfeher/BFPaperCollectionViewCell/README.md

 BFPaperCollectionViewCell
 ====================
 > A subclass of UICollectionViewCell inspired by Google's Material Design: Paper Elements.
-Based on [BFPaperTableViewCell](https://github.com/bfeher/BFPaperTableViewCell)
+Based on [BFPaperTableViewCell](https://github.com/bfeher/BFPaperTableViewCell), written by [Benjamin Truitt](https://github.com/benvolioT)

 About
 ---------